singnet/time-series-anomaly-discovery/README.md

 ```
 </p></details>

 Besides building the source, this command will check the responsiveness of real requests to this service GRPC server.

 ## Running

 In order to compile and get this service running locally, run the [setup.sh][setup-script] script located in the project's root directory with the *-r* flag.
-This flag will force the source to be build, run integration tests, the localhost GRPC server, and the daemon to handle requests to this service.
+This flag will force the source to be built, run integration tests, the localhost GRPC server, and the daemon to handle requests to this service.

 ```
 ./setup.sh -r